nefbookarchive/penpot/docs/technical-guide/developer/frontend.md

 #### Mocking the back-end

-In the penpot repository there are some POMs that are meant to be extended by more specific pages.
+In the xenpot repository there are some POMs that are meant to be extended by more specific pages.
 These include methods that should be useful when you write your own POMs.

 - <code class="language-bash">BasePage</code> contains methods to intercept network requests and return JSON data fixtures.